-- AEM Forms allows you to create adaptive forms based on the following form models.
-The form models act as interface for data exchange between a form and AEM system and provide an XML-based structure for data flow within and outside an adaptive form.
-Also, the form models impose rules and constraints on adaptive forms in the form of schema and XFA constraints.
+- AEM Forms allows you to create adaptive forms based on the following data models.
+The data models act as interface for data exchange between a form and AEM system and provide an XML-based structure for data flow within and outside an adaptive form.
+Also, the data models impose rules and constraints on adaptive forms in the form of schema and XFA constraints.

-- None: Adaptive forms created with this option don't use any form model.
+- None: Adaptive forms created with this option don't use any data model.
 The data XML generated from such forms has flat structure with fields and corresponding values.

 It is important to carefully choose the data model that not only suits your requirements but extends your existing investments in XFA and XSD assets, if any.
 It is recommended to use XSD Model to create form templates because the generated XML contains data as per XPATH defined by schema.
 Using XSD Model as a default choice for Form Data Model also helps because it decouples form design from back end system that processes and consumes data and it improves the performance of form because of one to one mapping of form field.
 Also, BindRef of the field can be made the XPATH of its data value in XML.

-- There are some common sections across adaptive forms.
-You can identify them and define a strategy to promote content reuse.
+- There are some sections that are common across forms.
+You should identify such sections and define a strategy to promote content reuse.
 Adaptive forms allow you to create stand-alone fragments and reuse them across forms.
 You can also save a panel in an adaptive form as a fragment.
 Any change in a fragment is reflected in all associated forms.
 It helps you reduce the authoring time and ensures consistency across forms.
-In addition, the use of fragments makes adaptive forms lightweight resulting in improved authoring experience, especially of large forms.
+In addition, the use of fragments makes adaptive forms light-weight resulting in improved authoring experience, especially of large forms.
 For more information, see Adaptive form fragments.

 - For styling a specific field or panel instance, use inline styling.
 Alternatively, you can define a class in a CSS file and specify the class name in the CSS Class property of the component.